Cookware Overview – What is Right for You?

 - Size of cookware – The number of people you cook for is another consideration.
 If you are only cooking for a small family you need smaller pieces.
 If you have a large family or entertain a lot you will need to purchase larger pieces to accommodate your needs.

 - Material of cookware – These days cookware comes in several types of materials.
+The pros and cons of stainless steel vs nonstick vs ceramic are a never ending battle as to say which material is the best for cooking both as a home chef or a professional.
 You want to choose a material that is non-reactive, heats evenly, and is easy to clean.

 Cookware comes in several types of materials and everyone has their own favorite.
 There are differences in each that should be considered before making a purchase.